 \section{Prelude: 1-dimensional case}

-In this section, we are going to recall the main results on commutative Lawvere $1$-theories.
-These were first introduced by Linton in \cite{Lin66}.
-We are going to give a detailed treatment and include all the proofs for two reasons: first, it is hard to find some of these results in the literature; second, we will approach the $2$-dimensional setting in a similar way so it is worth thinking first about the classical case properly.
+In this section, we are going to recall the main results on commutative Lawvere $1$-theories, first introduced by Linton \cite{Lin66}.
+We are going to use this simple setting to develop an intuition for the 2-dimensional case.